-- 10/03/2014: The EPC hearing on proposed transportation amendments to the Sawmill/Wells Park Sector Development Plan will be deferred until December 11.
+- 12/05/2014: Staff recommended that the EPC hearing on proposed transportation amendments to the Sawmill/Wells Park Sector Development Plan will be deferred until January 8.

 Draft amendments were completed in November 2012.
 Councilor Benton inherited the project upon being elected to the new District 2 in 2013 and learned that while there was still strong community interest, the amendments were never formally proposed for adoption.

 Councilor Benton is prepared to begin the process for adoption.
 A public meeting was held June 12, 2014 to provide information about the current draft and an explanation about the adoption process, including opportunity for additional public input.

 The City of Albuquerque adopted the Sawmill Wells Park Sector Development Plan in 1996 and has amended the plan several times to reflect changed and changing conditions.
 In response to additional new developments proposed in the area, the neighborhood voiced concerns about traffic impacts and circulation.